thomassuedbroecker/operator-helloworld/documentation/exercises/01-exercise.md

 > The Custom Resource Definition (CRD) will `extend` the k8s API and allow users to `interact` with the Operator through the API.

-Here we will install Custom Resource Definition (CRD) in the current namespace `operator-helloworld`.
+Here we will install Custom Resource Definition (CRD) in the current project `operator-helloworld`.

 ```sh
 make install